Sales negotiation techniques to close more deals

 Tips for successful implementation

-To apply this technique, it is crucial to deeply understand the client’s business and speak their financial language.
+To apply this technique, it is crucial to understand the client's business deeply and speak their financial language.

 • Research their metrics: Before negotiating, know the client's key KPIs: profit margins, operating costs, customer acquisition cost (CAC), etc.

 • Quantify the impact: Use their own data to build a business case.
-Use phrases such as: "Based on your 10,000 monthly orders, our solution will save you 45 hours of manual work, equivalent to X euros per year."
+Use phrases such as: 'Based on your 10,000 monthly orders, our solution will save you 45 hours of manual work, equivalent to X euros per year.'

 Comparison of 8 Sales Negotiation Techniques